5 Steps to Turn Blog Readers into Customers

 Track and optimize

-To summarize, what you need to turn blog readers into customers:
+To summarize, here’s what you need to turn blog readers into customers:

-● use email-marketing to turn readers into leads and leads into customers.
+● Use email marketing to convert readers into leads and leads into customers.

-It will take time and resources to start a decent blog, but it can become one of your top sources of warm leads.
+Building a high-quality blog takes time and resources, but it can become one of your strongest sources of warm leads.

 What do you think?
-Is it worth it?
+Is it worth the effort?

 Thank you!